Kennedy-Lab-UW/Duplex-Seq-Pipeline/README.md

 bash setupDS.sh GATK_JAR_PATH
 ```

 where GATK_JAR_PATH is the path to your pre-downloaded GATK jar.
-Copy the setupBlastDb directory to wherever you store your blast databases (it can be kept with the rest of the program, if you want).
-Navigate into that directory in a terminal window and run the appropriate setup script using bash.
-Note that this will download a number of genomes and one program from UCSC.
-After this, you should be able to run the Duplex-Seq pipeline using
+After this, with the exception of setting up the Genomes (See Section 4) and the (optional) blast contamination database (See Section 5), you should be able to run the Duplex-Seq pipeline using

 ```bash
 DS CONFIG_CSV.csv